-Law enforcement officers have wide-reaching authority to accomplish their job, as should be expected.
+Our Illinois-based personal injury attorneys can attest that law enforcement officers have wide-reaching authority to accomplish their job, as should be expected.
 There are still definite limitations to police powers.
 Legal claims of police brutality, abuse or coercion may arise when officers of the law make the choice to go beyond the expressed limits of these powers and cause needless harm and injury.

 - Excess force

 - Intentional and malicious prosecution